jimtaylor123/laravel-api/README.md

 ## Done
 * UUIDs for all models ✅

+## Doing
+* Laravel cashier and stripe for payments
 ## To do
 * Basic model set up
 * Json API spec compliant